szolowicz/anti-testportal/README.md

 # Anti-testportal

-Minimalistic (very) Chrome extension - bypass for blur check and time limit on testportal.pl.
+Minimalistic Chrome extension - bypass for blur check and time limit on testportal.pl(net).

 🈹🐀💥 Changing pages will not display a warning about leaving the page.
 After the time for answering the question (or completing the test) has elapsed, nothing will happen - you can still answer the questions!